TouK/nussknacker/docs/scenarios_authoring/Intro.md

 - custom, tailor-made components, which extend default functionality
 - and more

 The scenario diagram is a classical [flowchart](https://en.wikipedia.org/wiki/Flowchart) with  parallel processing enabled.
 The data record processed by the scenario "flows" through the scenario.
 If there are [splits](./BasicNodes.md#split), the data records start to "flow" in parallel through many branches.
 Multiple data records can be produced by the node; for example the [for-each](./BasicNodes.md#foreach) node.
-Finally, some nodes may terminate the data record - for exxample the [filter](BasicNodes.md#filter] node.
+Finally, some nodes may terminate the data record - for example the [filter](BasicNodes.md#filter] node.

 &nbsp;
 ## SpEL